 Think you need to relegate your beloved Mojito and Daiquiri to the metaphorical back of the closet along with your flip-flops during winter?
 Not so fast.
 With a few tweaks and swap-outs, your favorite patio pounders can easily become fireside sippers.

 Want to make a Mai Tai more seasonally appropriate?
-Mike Jones, the head bartender at Sable Kitchen & Bar in Chicago, suggests reaching for a funky aged rum, like an agricole or Jamaican bottling, a few dashes of spicy bitters (like Bittermens Elemakule Tiki bitters) and some Ramazzotti or Averna amaro.
+Mike Jones, the head bartender at Sable Kitchen & Bar in Chicago, suggests reaching for a funky aged rum such as an agricole or Jamaican bottling, a few dashes of spicy bitters (like Bittermens Elemakule Tiki bitters) and some Ramazzotti or Averna amaro.

-For his winter Mai Tai, the Winterbird, at Nine Mile Station in Atlanta, bar manager Randy Hayden replaces white rum with richer, fuller Plantation dark rum.
-He then swaps out banana liqueur for Combier apricot liqueur and ramps up the seasonal spice with Angostura bitters.
-They’re mixed with Fernet-Branca liqueur, simple syrup and lime, orange and pineapple juices and served in a Tiki mug garnished with orange and cherry.
+For a winter drink that falls somewhere between a Mai Tai and a Jungle Bird, Hayden replaces white rum with richer, fuller Plantation dark rum.
+He then adds Combier apricot liqueur and ramps up the seasonal spice with Angostura bitters.
+It's all mixed with Fernet-Branca, simple syrup and lime, orange and pineapple juices and served in a Tiki mug garnished with orange and cherry.

-The Change in Seasons at Bar Mash in Charleston, S.C., is a metaphor for the switch from the warm to the cool months, a morphing cocktail that starts as a bright, refreshing Daiquiri and evolves into a sip that’s earthier and spicier.
-Bar manager Teddy Nixon muddles baby peas, shakes them with Plantation 3 Stars rum, lime juice, simple syrup and tarragon leaves and double-strains the mixture over ice cubes made with pomegranate and beet juices, St. Elizabeth allspice dram and The Bitter Truth Jerry Thomas’ bitters.
+The Change in Seasons at Bar Mash is a reference to the switch from the warm to the cool months, a morphing cocktail that starts as a bright, refreshing Daiquiri and evolves into a sip that’s earthier and spicier.
+Nixon muddles baby peas, shakes them with Plantation 3 Stars rum, lime juice, simple syrup and tarragon leaves and double-strains the mixture over ice cubes made with pomegranate and beet juices, St. Elizabeth allspice dram and The Bitter Truth Jerry Thomas’ bitters.
 As the cubes melt, the color shifts from bright chlorophyll green to dark red, just like falling leaves.

-Warming spice also factors into the Storm the Beach cocktail, a Tiki drink at The Cocktail Club, a speakeasy in Charleston, S.C.
-Bar manager Ryan Welliver mixes Hamilton 86 demerara rum, Plantation O.F.T.D. rum, velvet falernum, grapefruit and lime juices, and Bittermens Elemakule Tiki bitters with a syrup made from cinnamon sticks and toasted cumin seeds.
+Warming spice also factors into the Storm the Beach cocktail, a Tiki drink at The Cocktail Club in Charleston, South Carolina.
+Bar manager Ryan Welliver mixes Hamilton 86 demerara rum, Plantation O.F.T.D. rum, velvet falernum, grapefruit and lime juices and Bittermens Elemakule Tiki bitters with a syrup made from cinnamon sticks and toasted cumin seeds.